SAFETY and RULES

 5.5.2 Unaccompanied training

-Permission to train unaccompanied must be sought and obtained from the ARC Manager prior to beginning training.
+Permission to train unaccompanied must be sought and obtained from the Head Coach or ARC Manager prior to beginning training.
 Permission may be granted for either a limited number of unaccompanied training sessions or permanent unaccompanied training.

 NOTE: Before going on the water a member of the crew must assume responsibility for the crew.
 It is that person’s responsibility to ensure that the crew complies with the rules for unaccompanied crews and is the person to whom any inquiry will be directed should an incident occur.